BYU Strategy - Marriott School of Business

 explorer.exe my-project

-Create or overwrite a file with text > acts like “Save As” — it overwrites the file.
+Create or overwrite a file with text > acts like “Save As” and overwrites the file.

 echo "Hello AI PMs" > hello.txt